hectorMiranda/BMC-OHMS-REVENGE-ARDUINO/README.md

 # BMC-OHMS-REVENGE-ARDUINO

 ## Project Overview
 This project is designed for the STM32F103C8T6 (Blue Pill) board using PlatformIO and the Arduino framework.
-It features multiple test modes for motors, line following, and joystick control.
+It features multiple test modes for motors and line following.

 ## Requirements
 - PlatformIO (https://platformio.org/)